datejer/dudek.sh/README.md

   Hello 👋!

-  I'm an 18 year old web developer from Poland 🇵🇱.
-I'm currently studying at a High School, and enjoy making websites in React!
-I'm also the Host of Require Podcast.
+  My name is Artur and I'm a web developer from Poland 🇵🇱.
+I mostly code in TypeScript/React, and work as a Frontend Developer at Appunite.
+In my free time I host Require Podcast together with my friend.
 </div>

 ## stuff i used.